Dominic Frisby: Politics

-Frisby is a libertarian, who makes the argument that “where government gets involved in people's lives with a desire to do good, it can always be relied on to make the situation worse”.
+Frisby is a right-libertarian, who makes the argument that “where government gets involved in people's lives with a desire to do good, it can always be relied on to make the situation worse”.

-In 2018, he wrote the words for the Libertarian ‘National’ Anthem, which he put to the music of the Hymn of the Bolshevik Party, “partly because of the obvious irony, partly because it's such a good song, but mainly because it's out of copyright.”
-He is known for making his audiences sing the Libertarian National Anthem at the beginning of his shows.
+In 2018, he wrote the words for the National Anthem of Libertaria, which he put to the music of the hymn of the Bolshevik Party, “partly because of the obvious irony, partly because it's such a good song, but mainly because it's out of copyright.”
+He is known for inviting his audiences to sing the National Anthem of Libertaria at the beginning of his shows.
+In 2025, he released the lyrics into the public domain.

 A supporter of Brexit, in 2019, he was announced as the Brexit Party's parliamentary candidate in Old Bexley and Sidcup, but quickly stood down because “it wasn't worth the abuse”.

 Personal life

 Frisby is based in London and has four children.

 His brother-in-law is former boxer, David Haye.
 His cousin is BBC presenter, Clare Frisby.